 My infant suddenly turned blue and is silent — what do I do?

 Without counting seconds, call 112 (or Nova Ambulans if you prefer a private hospital) on speakerphone, and at the same time place the infant face-down on your forearm and deliver 5 back blows between the shoulder blades.
 If the airway does not clear, turn the infant face-up and deliver 5 chest thrusts with two fingers on the breastbone.
-The AHA 2025 guidelines describe this cycle for infant FBAO [3].
-If consciousness is lost, switch to pediatric basic life support (30:2 single rescuer; 15:2 with two rescuers).
+The American Heart Association 2025 guidelines describe this cycle for infant foreign body airway obstruction (FBAO) [3].
+If consciousness is lost, switch to pediatric basic life support — depending on the number of rescuers (helping adults), use a 30 chest compressions + 2 rescue breaths cycle with one rescuer or 15 + 2 with two rescuers.

 Is there an ambulance category specifically for children?